Tien79/railroad-diagrams/live/doc/readme.md

 	return "<Skip>";
 };
 ```
 # Translating SRFB to Walking Functions

+We are going to use those walking functions to traverse the grammar graph, using the tokens as a guide through the path.
+Those function don't know the tokens in advance, so, urguments of the walking function cannot be solved before execution: they must be
+functions which are going to be selected using the tokens path at execution time.

 | Core Function   | Implementation | Code                                                                                        |
 | --------------- |--------------- | --------------------------------------------------------------------------------------------|